Decomposition of Cube Manipulative

 thingiverse

-A little toy illustrating the decomposition of (a+b)^3 into a^3, 3 a^2 b, 3 a b^2, and b^3.
-This version has sockets for magnets to hold the entire assembly, but can easily be taken apart to count the pieces.
-Instructions The print file is sized in mm, so you'll have to scale by a factor of 10 if you're using MakerWare, which expects the units to be cm.
-The cube is held together by 3mm (diameter) x 3mm (height) cylindrical rare earth magnets.
-Orienting the magnets is done according to the rule: small cube (a^3): all magnets are + (out) tall, skinny boxes (a^2 b): all magnets are - (out) wide, flat boxes (a b^2): all magnets are + (out) large cube (b^3): all magnets are - (out) The magnets should fit snugly, but I used a little JB Weld epoxy just in case.
-I suspect that you could also use superglue.
-I recommend printing the magnet insertion tools to help seat the magnets into the little holes.
-This model is painted using Valspar plastic primer and Liquitex heavy body acrylic paint.
-So far, it seems to be holding up pretty well under handling.
-This is a classroom manipulative designed to be used in a calculus class (or algebra class), as part of the project `Motivating First-Year Calculus with Robotics' supported by the National Science Foundation under DUE-12-45540.
-For more from this project, see my webpage.
+A unique toy illustrates the breakdown of (a+b)^3 into a^3, 3 a^2 b, 3 a b^2, and b^3.
+This version features sockets for magnets to assemble the entire piece securely, but can easily be taken apart for counting purposes.
+Instructions The print file is designed in mm units, so scaling by a factor of 10 will allow you to use MakerWare successfully, as it expects units to be cm.
+The cube remains intact through three 3mm diameter x 3mm height cylindrical rare earth magnets.
+The orientation of the magnets follows these rules: small cube (a^3): all magnets point outwards (+) tall, skinny boxes (a^2 b): all magnets face outwards (-) wide, flat boxes (a b^2): all magnets point outwards (+) large cube (b^3): all magnets face outwards (-) The magnets fit snugly but may require a little extra force to settle in properly.
+To ensure the magnets are seated securely, JB Weld epoxy or superglue can be applied if necessary.
+For ease of use, consider printing magnet insertion tools to guide the magnets into place.
+This model is crafted using Valspar plastic primer and Liquitex heavy body acrylic paint, showing excellent durability against normal handling.
+This educational tool serves as a classroom manipulative for calculus classes or algebra projects, as part of the 'Motivating First-Year Calculus with Robotics' project, supported by the National Science Foundation under grant number DUE-12-45540.

 Download Model from thingiverse